-This has included Goulburn Broken CMA managed projects such as Bush Returns and more recently Woodland Tender, where landowners are paid to allow natural regeneration and protection of high quality grassy woodland areas.
+This has included projects such as Bush Returns and more recently Woodland Tender, where landowners are paid to allow natural regeneration and protection of high quality grassy woodland areas.
 Land and soil care projects in the Yea Hills have also been very successful.